RyanPiao/OpenHE/README.md

 # OpenHE
-This repo is test for my OpenHE Project, OpenHE is a universal haptic feedback solution for VR Games.
-In this program, I will mainly use Pywin32 to caputre series of screenshots to creat video feeds from VR games.
-As this moment, the FPS of window capture is about 40 to 50.
-(More than enough for OpenHE project)
+This is Open**H**aptic**E**ngine, OpenHE is a universal haptic feedback build for OpenGloveDriver.
+OpenHE is able to reconize in-game characters' hand by utilize opencv and mediapipe, use the captured hand data to track postion of fingers in real time.
+With OpenGloveDriver and hardware, OpenHE is able to send back calculated hand postion and stop Stepper motor in the right postion to mimic Grip feedback.

 **When index finger and thumb are fully apart from each other: Max windows volumn**